VOLUNTEER WORK COSTA RICA

 YOUR CONTACT PERSON IN COSTA RICA

 Lisa is German and emigrated to Costa Rica with her Costa Rican husband.
 Before that, she has visited the country a few times and therefore already knows very well about the culture, traditions and local conditions.
 After falling in love with the country and its people, she decided to live where others vacation.
 She speaks fluent Spanish as well as German and English.
 Lisa will be happy to welcome you in San José with her warm and funny nature and is eager to introduce you to her beautiful adopted country.
-As your local contact person, she will answer all your questions and you can always approach her if you need help.
-Lisa will take care of you during the introductory meeting in San José.
-For questions of any kind during your stay in Latin America, an English-speaking contact person is available via WhatsApp in the same time zone.
+As a German contact person on site, she will answer all your questions and you can always approach her if you need help.